 1. What is the Third Estate? was one of the French Revolution’s most significant and influential political texts, shaping the course of events in 1789.

-3. Sieyès penned What is the Third Estate? in late 1788, during the midst of a ‘pamphlet war’ over the composition, procedures and outcomes of the Estates General.
+3. Sieyès penned What is the Third Estate? in late 1788, in the midst of a ‘pamphlet war’ over the composition, procedures and outcomes of the Estates-General.

 4. In What is the Third Estate?
-Sieyès argued that commoners made up most of the nation and did most of its work, so therefore were the nation.
+Sieyès argued that commoners made up most of the nation and did most of its work, they were the nation.
 He urged members of the Third Estate to demand a constitution and greater political representation.